1. Cancellation for Microteaching Sessions

 Attendance in Microteaching is to be taken extremely seriously.
 Due to high demand, TATP is unable to accommodate all interested participants and each Microteaching session carries a full waiting list.
 Therefore, due to inconsideration and abuse of registration and attendance policies, the following attendance policy will now be in effect:

-- Participants may only register for one Microteaching I and one Microteaching II session per term.
-Multiple registrations will be removed from the system.
+- Participants may only register for two Microteaching sessions per term.

 2. Preparation for Microteaching Sessions